wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 Tags: e-commerce, shipping
 Requires at least: 2.8
 Tested up to: 2.9
-Stable tag: 1.1
+Stable tag: 2.1

-Shipping module for the WP E-Commerce system that offers a matrix of weight / region combinations.
+Shipping module for the WP E-Commerce system that offers weight based shipping to various destination types

 == Description ==

-Shipping module for the WP E-Commerce system that offers a matrix of weight / region combinations.
+This plugin provides two shipping modules for the WP E-Commerce system that offer shipping:
+- By weight and continent
+- By weight and country / region

+Both modules can be used at the same time - see (http://www.leewillis.co.uk/region-based-shipping-wp-e-commerce/)

 == Installation ==